tabman83/jenkins-build-button/README.md

-# jenkins-build-button
+# jenkins-deploy-button
-A big fat red button to trigger Jenkins builds
+A big fat red button to trigger Jenkins build and deploy.